 Accounting Seed’s multi-currency functionality provides the ability to perform accounting transactions in a currency outside of the main ledger currency.
-Please contact Accounting Seed Support to enable multi-currency in your account.

 - Customers can be billed and cash can be received in any foreign currency that is supported by Salesforce.

 Note: The Stripe integration to Accounting Seed supports multi-currency credit card transaction processing.
 ACH is limited to USD.